-NOTE: Use for flavored oils not covered in Publication PNW 664 (Making Garlic-and Herb-Infused Oils at Home).
+NOTE: Use this publication for flavored oils not covered in Making Garlic- and Herb-Infused Oils at Home.

 Commercial garlic-in-oil mixtures are acidified to prevent bacterial growth.
 These products can be stored safely at room temperature.
 Unfortunately, acidification of homemade herb or vegetables-in-oil mixtures can’t be recommended until research is conducted.
 Instead, it’s essential to store these hazardous products in the refrigerator or freezer.

 When raw or cooked vegetables or raw herbs are stored in oil, Clostridium botulinum bacteria can grow.
 These mixtures must be refrigerated to slow bacterial growth.
 A national research study (which included Oregon households) has shown, however, that home refrigerators are often not cold enough to safely store hazardous food such as vegetables and herbs in oil for long periods.

 Because harmful bacteria can grow faster at higher refrigerator temperatures, the length of refrigerated storage must be limited for safety.
 According to conclusions drawn in an analysis of handling procedures (Nummer et al., 2011), vegetables and herbs in oil mixtures should not be refrigerated longer than four days before using, discarding or freezing.

 Label containers with the date that the oil mixture was prepared as well as the date (four days later) by which the mixture must be used or else frozen for longer storage.

 Raw or cooked garlic and/or raw herbs in oil